Table Manners

 - Exception to the rule is little ones, they get a pass because obviously they are precious angels!
 They will continue to learn as they are taught.
 But Ohhhh so cute watching them learn!

-- Placing your forearms on the table as if your doing a plank.
-Or placing your elbows on the table like you want to arm wrestle or placing your hands on the table like your about to get a manicure, all that is way too much body to be near someone’s plate of food, gross germs, arm hair, dirt in nails, etc.
+- Placing your forearms on the table as if you’re doing a plank.
+Or placing your elbows on the table like you want to arm wrestle or placing your hands on the table like you are about to get a manicure, all that is way too much body to be near someone’s plate of food, gross germs, arm hair, dirt in nails, etc.

-- It is simply inevitable that food will dab on your lips, possibly splash on your chin or cheek, even drop, like mentioned above.
-This is what a napkin is for, it is there in a “out of sight” but not out of mind spot (on your lap) to pick up and use and replace.
-Don’t leave your napkin next to your plate and rub your hand over the top of it, or have a wiped mouth stain for all to see (yuck).
+- Food will inevitably dab on your lips, splash your chin or cheek, and even drop, as mentioned above.
+This is what a napkin is for; it is in an “out of sight” but not out of mind spot (on your lap) to pick up, use, and replace.
+Don’t leave your napkin next to your plate and rub your hand over it, or have a wiped mouth stain for all to see (yuck).

 - “Smacking”, besides fingernails on a chalkboard, smacking by far has to be one of the worst sounds a human can possibly make!
 Do not smack your food, it makes people’s ears melt, makes others want to gag, nobody wants to hear your lips slapping together and food sloshing/digesting, that’s personal, keep it to your self.
 This includes how you chew your gum folks (lips together).

 - Another no-no is nobody wants to see ABC food!
 ABC stands for “already been chewed“ food.
-When you open your mouth to say something at the dinner table nobody wants to see particles of partially digested food on your tongue or even have a morsel of your food ricochet out of your mouth and smack them in the eyeball, nobody appreciate you sharing your food that way visually or physically.
-My personal opinion this right here and smacking are probably two of the worst bad table manners, i’m starting to get sick just thinking about it:/
+When you open your mouth to say something at the dinner table, nobody wants to see particles of partially digested food on your tongue or even have a morsel of your food ricochet out of your mouth and smack them in the eyeball.
+Nobody appreciates you sharing your food that way, visually or physically.
+I think this right here, and smacking are probably two of the worst bad table manners.
+I’m starting to get sick just thinking about it:/

-- There is a time and place for everything and since it is dinner time breakfast time or lunchtime that means it’s time to sit for a spell hunker down and enjoy your meal.
-Sitting sideways or halfway in your chair or your feet up in your chair just isn’t right are you just interested in eating somewhat? where is the fire?
+- There is a time and place for everything, and since it is dinner time, breakfast time, or lunchtime, that means it’s time to sit for a spell, hunker down, and enjoy your meal.
+Sitting sideways, halfway in your chair, or your feet up in your chair isn’t right.
+Are you just interested in eating somewhat?
+Where is the fire?
 Stretch later.

-- Your plate isn’t lick-able wall paper from Willy Wonka, don’t lick your plate, don’t push food with your fingers.
+- Your plate isn’t lick-able wallpaper from Willy Wonka.
+Don’t lick your plate, and don’t push food with your fingers.
 The phrase “licked my plate clean” isn’t literal.

-- I’ve watched my step-kids grab their cups with their mouths and lift and drink, then spill it all over self, the table and even all over me.
-It’s even a boredom thing they will just grab it by mouth and roll their tongue all around in that cup like they are training for an Olympic sport.
-So gross.
-Also, no one will steal your cup.
-My military son holds his cup when he eats.
-Relax Jeff, your in a safe place, ha!
-But, release your cup, it stays on the table and is there when you are ready to take another drink and then place it back down, and move on.
+- I’ve watched my step-kids grab their cups with their mouths and lift and drink, then spill it all over the table, and all over me.
+Is it boredom, as they will just grab it by their mouth and roll their tongue all around in that cup like they are training for an Olympic sport.
+Also, no one will steal your cup… My military son holds his cup when he eats.
+Relax, Jeff, you are in a safe place, ha!
+But, release your cup; it stays on the table and is there when you are ready to take another drink and then place it back down and move on.

-- I have a step daughter who keeps her fork in the air just in-front of her face and bounces when she eats which makes her fork bounce which makes me nervous.
-I don’t want your food flying over to my plate, no thank you.
-Take a bite, then place your silverware down, relinquishing your attachment, bounce with Tigger later and enjoy the savor until your ready to take another bite.
-I also know someone who points with their utensil and uses it as if they are conducting a choir, please stop, keep it clean, thanks.
+- I have a stepdaughter who keeps her fork in the air just in front of her face and bounces when she eats, making her fork bounce and making me nervous.
+I don’t want your food flying over to my plate; no, thank you.
+Take a bite, place your silverware down, relinquish your attachment, bounce with Tigger later, and enjoy the savor until you are ready to take another bite.
+I also know someone who points with their utensil and uses it as if they are conducting a choir; please stop and keep it clean; thank you husband.

-- Stop complaining geez Louise if you’d please… If you didn’t cook the meal that has been served to you, don’t complain.
-Be grateful, appreciative and HAPPY!!
-Unless your a professional food critic and your judging an entry, keep it to yourself And definitely offer to clear the table (go the extra mile) and wash dishes.
-Maybe it’s not your favorite meal or even The tastiest dish, still be thankful and find something nice to say, believe me your host will get it!
+- Stop complaining, geez Louise, if you’d please… If you didn’t cook the meal served to you, don’t complain.
+Be grateful, appreciative, and HAPPY!!
+Unless you’re a professional food critic and judging an entry, keep it to yourself And definitely offer to clear the table (go the extra mile) and wash dishes.
+Maybe it’s not your favorite meal or even The tastiest dish, but still, be thankful and find something nice to say; your host will get it!

 - Ring, Ring, Ring…that’s the dinner bell!
-“Come and Get It” (the voice of the Grand Ol Opry’s famous Minnie Pearl) and “dinner is ready” or “Food is in the table” stop, drop, and roll!
-That’s right, like your on fire!!
-The cook may have spent an hour or two even more in the kitchen creating a beautiful craft of a meal, so when it is served do not insult the cook by taking your time to come to the table.
-Post Haste, come with enthusiasm and be the first one there, you’ll make the kitchen chef so happy and even feel most appreciated!
+“Come and Get It” (the voice of the Grand Ol Opry’s famous Minnie Pearl) and “Dinner is ready” or “Food is on the table” stop, drop, and roll!
+That’s right; it’s like you’re on fire!!
+The cook may have spent an hour or two or more in the kitchen creating a beautiful craft of a meal, so when it is served, do not insult the cook by taking your time to come to the table.
+Post Haste, come enthusiastic, and be the first one there; you’ll make the kitchen chef happy and even feel most appreciated!

 Hope that helped, please comment with feedback and even share your manners input, I’d love to hear it!

-Side note, I’ve been to Germany and Spain, I was so impressed with proper table manners and the specialness that is placed on mealtime, just love it!
+Side note: I’ve been to Germany and Spain and was so impressed with proper table manners and the specialness placed on mealtime.
+I just love it!
 Bon Appetite!

-I hope this little story was a good read, or a good reminder or even a good laugh!
-Here’s to happy delightful meals, smiles and making memorable moments!
+I hope this little story was a good read, a good reminder, or even a good laugh!
+Here’s to happy, delightful meals, smiles, and memorable moments!